lcates/perbyte.github.io/jason-resume.md

 ---------------

 * **PerByte, Inc.** (Fullerton, CA)

-  Aptify eBusiness Developer, Web & Mobile Expert, 2012-Present
+  Aptify eBusiness Developer, Web & Mobile Expert - 2012-Present

   - Built/modified/maintained eBusiness websites for many  different assocations using responsive design and AJAX techniques
   - Managed and saw the success of many projects from discovery and design to implementation and deployment